;

 Clothing & Footwear Sales

-Clothing sales fell xx% YoY, while Footwear sales increased by xx% YoY in January, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Clothing sales fell xx YoY, while Footwear sales fell xx YoY in February, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Clothing & Footwear sales’ performance in December reflects several downside (-) factors, including: